Law-son/nutribyte-api/AI_SAMPLE_RESPONSES.md

 # AI Integration Sample JSON Responses

 This document contains sample JSON responses for all AI integrations in the NutriByte API codebase.
-The AI uses the Langflow API for nutritional analysis and reporting.
+The AI uses the Custom AI API for nutritional analysis and reporting.

 ## 1. Analysis Controller AI Responses